How to hide a screw in wood

 2. Dowels: Another option is to use dowels.
 First, drill a hole slightly larger than the screw diameter at the location where you want to hide the screw.
 Next, cut a dowel that matches the diameter of the hole.
 Apply adhesive to the dowel and insert it into the hole, making sure it is flush with the surface of the wood.
 Once the adhesive has dried, sand the dowel and the surrounding area to create a seamless appearance.

-See also How to exclude words from google search
+See also How to shrink leggings

 3. Plugs: Plugs can also be used to conceal screws in wood.
 First, drill a hole slightly larger than the screw diameter at the desired location.
 Purchase wooden plugs that match the wood type and diameter of the hole.
 Apply adhesive to the plug and insert it into the hole, making sure it is flush with the surface.
 Once the adhesive has dried, sand the plug and the surrounding area for a uniform look.